mines-csci341/mines-csci341.github.io/csci341-fall21-syllabus.md

 - Be aware and follow the university’s [code of conduct](https://catalog.mines.edu/policiesandprocedures/).

 - CS@Mines takes academic integrity seriously.
 The penalty for violating academic integrity will be determined by the instructor on a case-by-case basis.
 Be aware of the [CS@Mines policy on collaboration](http://cs-courses.mines.edu/csci101/static/CollaborationPolicy.pdf) - individual work does not permit collaboration.
-I do not want to see any academic dishonesty in this class!
-Seek help before this becomes a possibility for you.
-Note that no sharing of actual work/answers/code on a homework or programming assignment is permitted by the collaboration policy or this class, unless specifically stated otherwise in the assignment description.
+We do not want to see any academic dishonesty in this class! **Seek help before this becomes a possibility for you**.
+Note that no sharing of actual work/answers/code on a quiz, homework or programming assignment is permitted by the collaboration policy or this class, unless specifically stated otherwise in the assignment description.
+Only worksheets permit open collaboration.

 - For CSCI 341, we also apply these collaboration items for individual work (reading quizzes, homework/programming assignments, and exams):